Kashmir Shaivism: Growth and flowering (900–1200 CE)

-Decline (1200 CE - 20th century)
+Decline (1200 CE – 19th century)

 After 1200 CE, the institutional basis and support for the Shaiva and Buddhist Tantric tradition mostly disappeared with Islamic conquests of the region leading to the slow decline and contraction of the tradition, though especially the Kaula-influenced lineages continued to be passed down and practiced by wandering ascetics well into the 18th century, due to their non-institutionalized structure.

+In the 14th century, Islam gradually became the dominant religion in Kashmir.
+With the fall of Kashmir, a premier center of Sanskrit literary creativity, Sanskrit literature there disappeared.
+Islamic preacher Sheikh Nooruddin Noorani, who is traditionally revered by Hindus as Nund Rishi, combined elements of Kashmir Shaivism with Sufi mysticism in his discourses which further eroded the independence of Kashmir Shaivism.

 The number of major writers and publications declined after approximately the 14th century, although writers such as Rājānaka Ānanda Kavi, Anantaśaktipāda, Śivopādhyāya, Bhāskarakaṇṭha, Rājānaka Lakṣmīrāma, and Harabhaṭṭa Śāstri continued to produce important commentaries on core Kashmiri Shaiva texts into the early 20th century.